 5.6 The Firm may, in its complete discretion, offer non-standard forms of remuneration.
 All non-standard forms of variable remuneration are subject to the same malus and clawback provisions applicable to standard forms of variable remuneration.
-Sign-on bonuses and buy-out awards from a previous employer are rare and would be limited to the first year of service (i.e., as part of the hiring process).
+Sign-on bonuses and buy-out awards from a previous employer are rare and would typically be limited to the first year of service (i.e., as part of the hiring process).
 Retention awards could also be paid but have not been in the past.
-Guaranteed compensation arrangements to existing employees are prohibited.